 The framework for assessing the appointment of a VTS Authority and the subsequent on-going assessment and evaluation of safe and effective provision of the service is comprised of the following elements:

-The guidance provided in the VTS Manual and IALA Recommendations and Guidelines regarding the establishment and operation of VTS and the use of quality management and safety management systems in VTS.The ‘VTS Assessment checklist’, which is contained in the Annex.
+The guidance provided in the VTS Manual and IALA Recommendations and Guidelines regarding the establishment and operation of VTS and the use of quality management systems in VTS.

+The use of a Safety Management System

+The ‘VTS Assessment checklist’, which is contained in the Annex A.

-Quality Management
+Quality Management System (QMS)

-IALA is committed to the provision of high quality services and encourages authorities to adopt internationally recognised standards for the management and delivery of services as set out in IALA Recommendation O-132 - ‘Quality Management for Aids to Navigation Authorities’.
+IALA is committed to the provision of high quality services and encourages authorities to adopt internationally recognised standards for the management and delivery of services as set out in IALA Recommendation O-132 On Quality Management for Aids to Navigation Authorities.
 For the purposes of this Recommendation, VTS is deemed to be an Aid to Navigation.
 IALA Recommendation O-132 recommends that:

-authorities responsible for aids to navigation, implement and maintain a Quality Management System;
+authorities responsible for aids to navigation, implement and maintain a QMS

 The requirement for service providing organisations to adopt quality management principles is well established throughout the world.
 The IMO introduced a mandatory system for shipping and ship operators in 2002, the International Safety Management (ISM) Code.